 TRACING NAME CHANGE

-With a recent upsurge in interest in genealogy and creating and tracing family trees, an ancestors name change might well stall the search process.
-If you are searching for proof or evidence of a person’s change of name, or for someone that you believe has changed their name, you will find detailed advice on how to locate records held at The National Archives containing changes of name as well as some information on where else you can search.
+With the upsurge in interest in genealogy and creating family trees, an ancestor’s name change might well stall the search process.
+If you are searching for proof or evidence of a change of name, or for someone that you believe has changed their name, you will find detailed advice on how to locate records held at the National Archives, as well as information on where else you can search.

-- Announcements made in the press search of the Times – see the online archive or search the British Library Newspaper Archive.
+- Announcements made in the press – see the online archive or search the British Library Newspaper Archive.

-- eclarations made before the Justice of the Peace or Commissioner of Oaths
+- Declarations made before a Justice of the Peace or Commissioner of Oaths

-In the past a change of name could be achieved in several different ways – many of which were time sensitive and existed only between certain periods of time in history.
+In the past, a change of name could be achieved in several different ways – many of which were only used between certain time periods.

-Deed Polls 1851 – Present Deed Poll from 1851-2003 can be found at the National Archives.
-Deed Polls from 2004 onward can be found at the Royal Courts of Justice The London Gazette is also a good place for research after 1914.
+Deed Polls 1851 – Present Deed Poll records from 1851-2003 can be found at the National Archives.
+Deed Polls from 2004 onward can be found at the Royal Courts of Justice.
+The London Gazette is also a good place for researching name changes that occurred after 1914.

 Change of Name Declarations 1939 – 1945 These were destroyed when National Registration was abolished.
 The London, Edinburgh and Belfast Gazettes may provide the published details you are looking for from that period.